Deafness Most frequent occupational disease

 Hearing loss as an occupational disease: how can you get it recognized?

-Hearing loss has long been recognized as an occupational disease, and the list of occupational diseases (BKen) was supplemented in 2009 with five further clinical pictures.
-The corresponding clinical pictures can be recognized as occupational diseases if the causation is confirmed:
+Hearing impairment has long been recognized as an occupational disease, and the list of occupational diseases (BKs) was supplemented by five further clinical pictures as early as 2009.
+The corresponding clinical pictures can be recognized as occupational diseases if the occupational cause is confirmed:

 - Gonarthrosis - the premature wear of the cartilaginous articular surfaces in the knee (BK No. 2112)